Greenstand/Tree_Species/doc/sdl_id.md

 the ‘[virtual herbarium][1]’ may often explicitly mention some characters or combinations of characters.

-Learning a core set of six characters will help you a lot:
+Learning a core set of seven characters will help you a lot:

  * Leaf arrangement on the stem
  * Petiole (leaf stalk) length
  * Leaf ‘compoundness’ (simple or compound)
+ * Leaf shape
  * Leaf margin
  * Leaf vein patterns
  * Leaf color